The Hyperice HyperVolt is one of the first and most well-known percussive massage devices.

-It sells for even more than the HyperVolt though, and while it's a very good massager, it still shares some of the drawbacks of the HyperVolt devices: high price ($299-599), limited range of massage heads (up to 4) and limited speed settings (5 in total).
+It sells for even more than the HyperVolt, and while it's a very good device it still shares some of the drawbacks of the HyperVolt: high price, limited range of massage heads (only 4) and limited speed settings (the Theragun has 5 speeds).

 At the other end of the spectrum, the Opove and ExoGun are both popular low-price alternatives.
-The Opove is a very similar looking device to the HyperVolt, with the same basic features, including 3 speeds, a comparable 30lb of stall force and 4 massage heads.
-The Opove costs less than the HyperVolt at $199.
+The Opove is a very similar looking device to the HyperVolt, with the same basic features, including 3 speeds, but only 30lb of stall force and only 4 massage heads.
+It costs $199.

-The ExoGun has some advantages over the HyperVolt.
-It has the same basic features again, but 6 speed settings instead of 3 and costs $199 - $100 less than the basic HyperVolt.
+The ExoGun has a few advantages over the HyperVolt.
+It has many of the same features, but 6 speed settings instead of 3 and costs only $199 - $100 less than the basic HyperVolt.

-Finally, there's the AlphaGun X. The AlphaGun is similar to the HyperVolt in design, and both have a powerful brushless motor, quiet-glide technology, strong outer casing and a carrying case (included free with the AlphaGun).
+Finally, there's the newly upgraded AlphaGun X. The AlphaGun is similar to the HyperVolt in design, and both have a powerful (and quiet) brushless motor, strong lightweight outer casing and a carrying case (included free with the AlphaGun).
 Many of the basic features are the same.

-But in addition to that, the AlphaGun X has 30 speed settings instead of 3, up to 5 hours battery life (instead of 3), 8 massage heads (instead of 5) and is cheaper than any of the alternatives discussed so far - its currently on sale for $149.
+But in addition to that, the AlphaGun X has a massive 99 speed settings instead of 3, up to 6 hours battery life (instead of 3), 10 massage heads (instead of 5), and even a higher amplitude of 16mm (compared to 14mm on the Hypervolt).

-The AlphaGun X has about the same stall force (45lb vs 40lb with the HyperVolt) and a slightly higher RPM of 3,500, so overall the power level is very similar.
+The AlphaGun X has about the same stall force (45lb vs 40lb with the HyperVolt) and a slightly higher RPM of 3,300, so overall the power level is similar.

-However, the combination of up to 10x the number of speeds and more massage heads makes the AlphaGun X capable of a much wider range of massage programs - e.g. for different body parts, for when you're very sore, if you only want a very gentle massage, etc.
+Also, the combination of over 30x the number of speed levels and more massage heads makes the AlphaGun capable of a much wider range of massage programs - e.g. for different body parts, for when you're very sore, if you only want a very gentle massage, etc.

-Not only does it have a much lower minimum speed (of 1,000 RPM), but you'll be able to increase the intensity much more gradually between the Alpha's 30 speeds compared to the HyperVolt's 3.
+Not only does it have a much lower minimum speed (of 1,200 RPM), but you'll be able to increase the intensity much more gradually when required between the Alpha's 99 speeds than the HyperVolt's 3.

 Key reasons to consider the AlphaGun instead:

-1. The AlphaGun is $150 cheaper than the HyperVolt.
-The AlphaGun X comes with more speeds, heads and battery life and costs $150 less than the HyperIce HyperVolt.
+1. The upgraded 2023 AlphaGun X is $130 cheaper than the HyperVolt.
+The AlphaGun X comes with more speeds, heads and battery life and costs $130 less than the HyperIce HyperVolt.

-2. The AlphaGun has 8 massage heads while the HyperVolt has 5.
+2. The AlphaGun X now has 10 massage heads while the HyperVolt has 5.
 Massage heads come in different shapes and sizes and are designed for different parts of the body - in addition to many more speeds, more heads means the AlphaGun is more adaptable and tailored to your whole body.

-3. The AlphaGun has also has 30 speed settings compared to the HyperVolt's 3.
-The Alpha has an LCD screen where you can select between 30 speeds from very gentle to intense, making it significantly more customizable - gentle when you're particularly sore, intense when required, and at very gradual increases in between.
+3. The AlphaGun has also has 99 speed settings compared to the HyperVolt's 3.
+The Alpha has an LCD screen where you can select between 99 speeds from very gentle to intense, making it significantly more customizable - gentle when you're particularly sore, intense when required and at very gradual increases in between.

-4. The AlphaGun has a 3,500 RPM motor.
-The max speed of the AlphaGun X is slightly higher than the HyperVolt's 3,000 max RPM and the minimum speed is much lower - so it has a wider range of speed (massage intensity) settings.
+4. The AlphaGun has a 3,300 RPM motor.
+The max speed of the AlphaGun X is the same as the HyperVolt and the minimum speed is much lower - so it has a wider range of speed (massage intensity) settings.

-The AlphaGun offers very similar features to the HyperVolt, but for $150 less and with extra features including more speed settings and more massage heads, more battery life and more amplitude.
+Essentially, the AlphaGun offers very similar features to the HyperVolt, but for $130 less and with extra features including more speed settings, more massage heads, more battery life and more amplitude.

-2. The Alpha has more massage heads: 8 compared to 5 with the Hypervolt
+2. The Alpha has 2x as many massage heads: 10 compared to 5 with the HyperVolt

-3. The AlphaGun has a digital control panel and 10x as many speed settings
+3. The AlphaGun has a digital control panel and over 30x as many speed settings

-4. The AlphaGun has a 3,500 RPM motor - the higher max speed than the HyperVolt
+4. The AlphaGun has a powerful 3,300 RPM motor and higher amplitude/stroke length.

-5. The AlphaGun is shipped free from Chicago and usually delivered in about 3-7 days.
+5. The AlphaGun is shipped free from the USA and usually delivered in about 2-4 days.